 All incoming First Year, Transfer, and Visiting Students are asked to fill out the Housing Response form to let the College know if they wish to live in campus-housing or not.
 This application form is available online starting in early May.

 The application deadline is Friday, June 6, for new First Year students; and Friday, June 13, for new Transfer & Visiting Students.

 Transfer & Visiting Students who start in the Spring who wish to live on campus should submit a Housing Application.
 More information is available online at http://barnard.edu/reslife/applications#transfer.

-Students who are part of the Visiting International Student Program (VISP) will submit their housing preferences to the Office of International Programs in the Fall.
+Students who are part of the Visiting International Student Program (VISP) will submit their housing preferences to the Office of International and Intercultural Student Programs in the Fall.